neuronsimulator/nrn/docs/cmake_doc/options.rst

 ----------------------------
   Use original faraday, R, etc. instead of 2019 nist constants

-  The default for version 8.0 onward is likely to become OFF in order to use the latest physical constants (at the cost of slight changes to legacy results).
+  This option has been removed as a configure/cmake option of version 8.0 and default is to use modern units.
+At launch time (or import neuron), use of legacy or modern units can be specified with the ``NRNUNIT_USE_LEGACY=0or1`` environment variable.
+The use of legacy or modern units can be dynamically specified after launch with the ``h.nrnunit_use_legacy(0or1)`` function (with no args, returns the current use flag).

 NRN_ENABLE_MECH_DLL_STYLE:BOOL=ON
 ---------------------------------